 - I don't deserve you.

 - You'd be happier if I just left.

 These are all symptoms of self-invalidation and a lack of self-love!
 Just writing those statements out feels so negative.

-Her feelings were invalidated by someone else.
+Someone else invalidated her feelings.
 She grew up in a household where every crying fit was because of her being tired, or stressed, or upset for no reason.
 Amanda learned to deny her own feelings.

-But, she’s started to recognize what she’s doing.
-When she makes a mistake at work and thinks, “Ugh, I’m so stupid!” she catches herself, recognizing what she’s doing.
+But she's learned how to stop it in its tracks.
+When she makes a mistake at work and thinks, "Ugh, I'm so stupid!" she catches herself, recognizing what she’s doing.

-Then, she identifies what just happened.
-“I made a mistake because I overlooked a sheet in Excel.”
+Then she identifies what just happened.
+"I made a mistake because I overlooked a sheet in Excel."
 Everyone makes mistakes!
 Literally nobody is perfect!
-No one, including Amanda, needs to hold themselves to a standard of perfection that cannot be achieved.
+No one, including Amanda, needs to hold themselves to an unattainable, unrealistic standard of perfection.

 Amanda now accepts the thoughts she's having about her mistake.
 "I made a mistake."
 That's it.
 Nothing else.
 She made a mistake, and now, she needs to move on.
 (Or, in this case, fix it.)